juanfe9118/Llevame/README.md

 ### GET
 #### Returns a list of all cities
-- Response is a JSON with the next information: **id, department, code, name**
+- Response is a JSON with the next information: **id, department_id, code and name**

 **Example**